smf-steve/smf-steve/README.md

      - considering a different approach and utility for command line processing

   1. Roman Numerals
-  > [!NOTE]
-  > On hold, looking at better ways to do command line processing.

      - conversion from Arabic numbers to roman numbers
      - parsing of roman numbers

 I will be making incremental improvements on these projects over time.
 My commits will illustrate my journey and should not be consider a plateau of development.